The CSUMB Office of International Programs offers a comprehensive suite of programs for both incoming and outgoing students and faculty.

 |**United Kingdom**||Bradford University, University of Bristol, University of Hull, Kingston University, Swansea University|

-Students participating in International Programs pay CSU tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
+Students participating in CSU IP pay CSU tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students and limited scholarship opportunities are also available.
-Most International Programs require students to have upper-division standing at a CSU campus by the time of departure; several program are open to sophomores or Graduate students.
+Most programs require students to have upper-division standing at a CSU campus by the time of departure; several program are open to sophomores or Graduate students.
 California College transfer students admitted to a CSU campus are eligible to apply (to select programs) directly from their community colleges.
 Students must possess a current cumulative grade point average of 2.75 or 3.0, depending on the program, and must fulfill all coursework prerequisites.
 Additional program information and application instructions can be found on our website at www.calstate.edu/ip.